guangyangai/browser_family_extraction/writeup_template.md

 ### Reflection

 ### 1. Summary
+First of all, predicting agent family is a classification problem while predicting version number is a regression problem.
+Given the size and nature of the data, I decided to use batch, model-based learning.

-I did a simple desribe on the data and noticed all the agent descriptions are unique, should not categorize the the agent.
+I did a simple desribe on the data and noticed all the agent descriptions are unique, apparentlly I can not use the raw agent description to train the model, it would need some pre-processing on its description to exact some features to train the model.
+I decided to use text feature extraction modules in sklearn and applied on agent description to create

 ### 2. Identify potential shortcomings with your current pipeline